Table of Contents:

-Distrust unsolicited communications from strangers offering very attractive deals, and never pay in advance any of these.
+Distrust unsolicited communications from strangers offering very attractive deals and never paying in advance for any of these.

-Intellectual property infringements vary from the sale of counterfeit or replica goods, content piracy, patent infringement and more.
-In the following article you can find a full list of every intellectual property infringement type.
+Intellectual property infringements include the sale of counterfeit or replica goods, content piracy, patent infringement, and more.
+In the following article, you can find a full list of every intellectual property infringement type.